 b.
 The air conditioner should have an outdoor disconnect that is close to the unit.
 Most of these disconnects have a hinged cover, and under thatcover there should be ether a “plunger type pull” or an “on and off” switch.

 i.
-If you open the cover and wire in the disconnect is exposed, close the cover and call Sun-Aire.
+If you open the cover and wire in the disconnect is exposed, close the cover and give us a call.
 The wiring in this disconnect is line voltage and can cause serious harm or death.
 A plastic panel should be installed that conceals the wire to protect from electrical shock.

 ii.
 With the cover open and the plastic panel in its place, make certain the “plunger type pull” is installed, or the switch is turned to “on”.

 - Is the air filter clean or dirty and plugged?
 Make certain all your filters are clean.

 - Call Sun-Aire for air conditioning repair if the Homeowner Fix items have not solved the problem.

 Disclaimer and Warning

 Follow the manufacturers recommendations for your thermostat, air conditioner, furnace, air handling unit, and electrical breaker panel.
 Do not gain access to the inside of the HVAC listed above, because you will be exposed to line voltage electrical that can cause serious harm or death.

 If your electrical breaker panel does not have the protective cover installed that covers the internal panel wiring and wiring to the breakers, do not check the breakers.
 If the electrical breaker panel does have the protective cover installed, do not remove this cover for any reason.
 The electrical breaker panel has line voltage electrical than can cause serious harm or death.
 This same warning applies to the air conditioner outdoor disconnect.